Morsinaldo/mlops2023/Python_Essentials_for_MLOps/Project_01/README.md

 No arquivo [ratings.csv](./data/ratings.csv), nós podemos encontrar a nota que cada usuário deu para um determinado `movieId` e, através dessa coluna, nós podemos pegar o respectivo nome do filme no arquivo [movies.csv](./data/movies.csv).
 A função responsável por realizar essa busca é definida como `find_similar_movies()` e pode ser encontrada no arquivo [utils.py](./utils.py).

+In the file [ratings.csv](./data/ratings.csv), we can find the rating that each user gave to a specific movieId, and through this column, we can retrieve the corresponding movie name from the file [movies.csv](./data/movies.csv).
+The function responsible for performing this search is defined as `find_similar_movies()` and can be found in the file [utils.py](./utils.py).

 ```python
 # movie_recomendation.py